 Crossing Corregidora from Jardin Zenea, begin walking up Calle 16 de Septiembre.
 The Centro restaurants on the right will bombard you with their menus, but the little place on the corner to the left is where you want to go.
 The ladies of El Comal Antojitos Mexicanos make everything from scratch right in front of you.
 These gorditas are excellent.
 If you get the large, two hands will not be enough.
 Gorditas are common in the state of Queretaro, so eat up!
 They’ll make more!

 Diktatur is the place to go for colorful drinks and cheap food.
-In fact, everything on the menu is 32 pesos each.
+In fact, almost everything on the menu is around 32 pesos each.
 The food won’t wow you (though we haven’t had their burgers yet), but it’s cheap.
 With famous books hanging from the roof beams and a menu you read backwards, it’s a fun place to hang out especially for college age kids.
-Directly across from Jardin Guerrero, this is a place to go for atmosphere, not so much to satisfy your tastebuds.
+Directly across from Jardin Guerrero, this is a place to go for atmosphere, not so much to satisfy your taste buds.

 Reasonably Priced Centro Restaurants

 Maria y Su Bici is a chain restaurant specializing in Oaxacan cuisine.
 Located on Calle 5 de Mayo, the walls are decorated with indigenous clothing and various tools used in pre-Hispanic days.
 If you want to try pulque, a white milky fermented liquid from agave or other cacti, this is the place.
 Don’t miss their moles, mezcals and chapulines (fat-bellied grasshoppers) tossed in chili oil with tortillas.

 Address: Calle 5 de Mayo 91, Centro, 76000 Santiago de Querétaro, Qro.

 Tacos del 57